Dental Implants Arlington Heights

 First, our team will need to determine whether or not you’re the right candidate for the procedure.
 This will require that you schedule an initial consultation with our implant dentist in Arlington Heights.
 While most patients can enjoy implants, generally good oral health and an adequate amount of jawbone density are the highest indicators of success.
 To determine if these are present, Dr. Costello and Dr. DeHart will use state-of-the-art dental technology to view your jaw, teeth, nerves, gums, and complete facial structure.

 If these conditions aren’t met, additional procedures might be required before we can begin with your implant placement procedure.
-These can include bone grafting, sinus lifts, periodontal therapy, or even tooth extraction.
+These can include bone grafting, sinus lifts, periodontal treatment, or even tooth extraction.

 Dental Implant Surgery

-Implants are designed to replace the “root” of your natural tooth that exists underneath the gum line; that means that we’ll need to surgically insert them into the jawbone.
-Your implant dentist in Arlington Heights will make one more incision in your gums after administering local anesthesia to numb the area receiving the implant.
-After securing it into place and angling it for maximum support, we will close the gum tissue and send you home to recover.
+Implants are designed to replace the “roots” of your natural teeth that exist underneath the gumline; that means that we’ll need to surgically insert them into the jawbone.
+Your implant dentist in Arlington Heights will make one more incision in your gums after administering local anesthesia to numb the areas receiving the implants.
+After securing them into place and angling them for maximum support, we will close the gum tissue and send you home to recover.

 The best part about undergoing dental implant placement with Costello & DeHart Dental Excellence is that you never have to seek a referral.
 The entire process is completed in-house, making for a more enjoyable and comfortable experience!